orelz890/Web_Servers_Health_Monitor/README.md

 - **MySQL**: Relational database management system.
 - **APScheduler**: To schedule periodic health checks.
 - **Requests**: To make HTTP requests to web servers.
+- **GitHub Projects**: Helps in visually organizing and prioritizing tasks

 ## Database Normalization
 The database is normalized to 3NF (Third Normal Form) to avoid data redundancies and maintain data integrity.
 This ensures that: